gallenc/opennms-examples-tutorials-1/workup/opennms-gpon-correlation-4/NOTES.md

 ideally we would create  new event from an existing event but the the EventTranslatorConfigFactory.java sets the  event source to the event translator - so we cannot write reentrant code to create events after the first translaton

-findong nodes parenting ont
+-- finding nodes from asset number
 -- SELECT a.nodeid FROM assets a WHERE a.assetnumber = '212064';

+-- finding parent id of node
--- SELECT n.nodeparentid FROM node n where n.nodeid = 838;
+-- SELECT n.nodeparentid FROM node n WHERE n.nodeid = 838;

+secondary node

+-- get node id of secondary node from asset number
--- SELECT n.nodeparentid FROM node n where n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.assetnumber = '212064' and a.displaycategory='ONT');
+-- SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.assetnumber = '212064' AND a.displaycategory='ONT');

+-- get node label of secondary node from asset number -- SELECT n.nodelabel FROM node n WHERE n.nodeid IN (SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.assetnumber = '212064' AND a.displaycategory='ONT') );

+ counts the child nodes of secondary node node --SELECT COUNT(*) FROM node n WHERE n.nodeparentid IN (SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.assetnumber = '212064' AND a.displaycategory='ONT') );

+counts same child alarms of secondary node in prepared statement SELECT COUNT(*) FROM alarms al WHERE al.reductionkey LIKE CONCAT( '%:','high-laser-bias')  AND al.nodeid IN (SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.displaycategory='ONT' and a.assetnumber = '212064' ) );

+primary node

+-- get node label of primary node from asset number SELECT n.nodelabel FROM node n WHERE n.nodeid IN ( SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.displaycategory='ONT' AND a.assetnumber = '212064') ) );

- SELECT n.nodeparentid FROM node n where n.nodeid IN ( SELECT n.nodeparentid FROM node n where n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.displaycategory='ONT' AND a.assetnumber = '212064') );
+-- get node id of primary node from asset number SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.displaycategory='ONT' AND a.assetnumber = '212064') );

+ counts the child nodes of primary node
+ --SELECT COUNT(*) FROM node n WHERE n.nodeparentid IN ( SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.displaycategory='ONT' AND a.assetnumber ='61180' ) );

+counts the same alarms in child nodes of primary node SELECT COUNT(*) FROM alarms al WHERE al.reductionkey LIKE '%:high-laser-bias'  AND al.nodeid IN ( SELECT n.nodeid FROM node n WHERE n.nodeparentid IN ( SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.displaycategory='ONT' AND a.assetnumber ='61180' ) ) );

+or in prepared statement counts the same alarms in child nodes of primary node SELECT COUNT(*) FROM alarms al WHERE al.reductionkey LIKE CONCAT( '%:','high-laser-bias')  AND al.nodeid IN ( SELECT n.nodeid FROM node n WHERE n.nodeparentid IN ( SELECT n.nodeparentid FROM node n WHERE n.nodeid IN ( SELECT a.nodeid FROM assets a WHERE a.displaycategory='ONT' AND a.assetnumber ='61180' ) ) );

 ### reloading translator configuration
 ```